Quickstart: Develop on Azure Kubernetes Service (AKS) with Helm

 Note

-If the AKS cluster was created with system-assigned managed identity (default identity option used in this quickstart), the identity is managed by the platform and doesn't require removal.
+If you created your AKS cluster with a system-assigned managed identity (the default identity option in this quickstart), the identity is managed by the platform and doesn't require removal.

-If the AKS cluster was created with service principal as the identity option instead, the service principal used by the AKS cluster isn't removed when you delete the cluster.
-For steps on how to remove the service principal, see AKS service principal considerations and deletion.
+If you created your AKS cluster with a service principal, the service principal isn't removed when you delete the cluster.
+To remove the service principal, see AKS service principal considerations and deletion.

 Next steps